lukasmartinelli-alt/yow-hackathon/README.md

 (greater learning effect) or jump directly into Jekyll and use a ready made template.

+## Get some inspiration

+Think about what your website is about and how it should look like.
+If you are like me and lacking a bit of imagination it helps alot to browse websites and templates of other people and get some inspiration or simply steal ideas.

 ## Jekyll and Poole

 [Poole](http://getpoole.com/) is a very simple Jekyll starter template.